mikeminton/mintys-toast-message/README.md

 # Minty's Toast Message (mintys-toast-message)

 This repository contains a lightweight, customizable toast notification system built with JavaScript and CSS.
-It provides an easy way to integrate informative and interactive notifications into your web projects without the need for third-party plugins.
+It provides an easy way to integrate informative and interactive notifications into your web projects without needing third-party plugins.

 ## Features

 - Lightweight & Customisable: No dependencies, easily styled and configured.
-- Supports Multiple Types: Includes success, warning, and error notifications.
+- Supports multiple types, including success, warning, and error notifications.
 - Auto-dismiss & Clickable: Toasts disappear after a set time or can be dismissed early by clicking.

 ## Getting Started

 ### Prerequisites

-Ensure your project includes jQuery, as it is required for the toast notifications to function.
+Please make sure your project includes jQuery, as it is required for the toast notifications to work.

 ### Installation

-Ensure your project includes jQuery, as it is required for the toast notifications to function.

 - Include the CSS file:

-  Add the following line in the <head> section of your HTML to include the necessary styles for the toast notifications.
+  Add the following line in your HTML's <head> section to include the necessary styles for the toast notifications.
   ```html
   <link rel="stylesheet" href="path/to/toast-style.css">
   ```